CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     > **Info**: In the recommendation list, you can now see some recommendations flagged as in the preview.
 They aren’t included in the calculation of your score.
 They should still be remediated so that when the preview period ends, they will contribute towards your final score.

-### Exercise 3: Exploring the Inventory Capability
+### Task 3: Exploring the Inventory Capability

 Asset inventory dashboard allows you to get a single pane of glass view of all your resources covered by Microsoft Defender for Cloud.
 It also provides per-resource visibility to all Microsoft Defender for Cloud’s information and additional resource details, including security posture and protection status.
 Since this dashboard is based on the Azure Resource Graph (ARG), you can run queries across subscriptions at a large scale quickly and easily.

-In this exercise, you will be exploring the Inventory capabality in the Microsoft defender for cloud.
+In this task, you will be exploring the Inventory capabality in the Microsoft defender for cloud.

 1. Type **Microsoft Defender for Cloud** in the search box located on the top of the **Azure Portal** page and click to open it.